 On December 21, the U.S. State Department echoed Haley's allegations.
 "There is a very key relationship between the Iranians and the Houthis," Tim Lenderking, deputy assistant secretary for Near Eastern Affairs, said.
 "I don’t want to overstate it.
 I don’t want to suggest that the Houthis operate entirely at the behest of the Iranians.
 But it’s an important relationship and one that the Iranians are able to exploit."
 Lenderking encouraged reporters to visit the display of missile remains and other military equipment that Haley highlighted the previous week.

-Iranian foreign minister Javad Zarif denied U.S. claims of Tehran's missile support once again in a series of tweets in January 2018.
+In January, a U.N. report concluded Iran had violated an arms embargo by failing to prevent the Houthis from obtaining Iranian missiles.
+Iran did not comment on the U.N. panel report, but Iranian foreign minister Javad Zarif denied U.S. claims of Tehran's missile support once again in a series of tweets in late January 2018.

 A while ago US showed a Saudi-supplied Iranian missile intact.
 They must've been told a missile destroyed by a Patriot does not land fully assembled.
 So now US shows UNSC missile fragments w/ Iranian Standard Institute logo, as on our foodstuffs.
 Try fabricating "evidence" again. pic.twitter.com/pZ3jsLVxne— Javad Zarif (@JZarif) January 30, 2018